 Believe it or not fall is right around the corner.
 Cue the Starbucks Pumpkin Spice Latte stampede.
-While it might seem like it’s time to put your camping gear away, fall is the perfect time to get outside and enjoy the cool crisp weather, changing foliage and cozy surroundings of a roaring campfire.
+While it might seem like it’s time to put your camping gear away, fall camping lets you get outside and enjoy the cool crisp weather, changing foliage and cozy surroundings of a roaring campfire.
 Follow these tips to make sure your fall camping trip is one to remember.

 Reserve Your Spot

 There’s plenty of places to reserve a campsite.
 I usually like to check out nearby National Parks using Recreation.gov.
 Reservation prices sometimes get reduced this time of year so be sure to take advantage of the good deals.

 State parks also have fall specials from time to time.
 If you’re in California you can make your fall camping reservations online using ReserveCalifornia or check with your home state to reserve spots near you.

 One other resource that comes in handy if all of your top picks are booked is Hipcamp.
 Think of them as the AirBnB of camping.
 Properties range from vineyards, parks, ranches and farms.
 Many Hipcamp locations have lots of great amenities including access to trails, lakeside cottages, goat dairies, alpaca farms or the ocean views.